HL7/fhir-mCODE-ig/input/pagecontent/StructureDefinition-mcode-patient-specimen-intro.md

 ### Conformance

-Specimen resources associated with an [in-scope patient] with a `Specimen.code` in the value set [HumanSpecimenTypeVS] MUST conform to this profile.
+Specimen resources associated with an [in-scope patient] with a `Specimen.code` in the value set [HumanSpecimenTypeVS] SHALL conform to this profile.
 Beyond this requirement, a producer of resources SHOULD ensure that any resource instance associated with an [in-scope patient] that would reasonably be expected to conform to this profile SHOULD be published in this form.

 {% include markdown-link-references.md %}